Stealthy Communication over Adversarially Jammed Multipath Networks: Main results

-One can also bound the cardinality of the auxiliary variable $U$, by following standard cardinality bound arguments in~\cite{el2011network}. \begin{lemma}[Cardinality Bound] Given any feasible random variable $(U, X)$ in optimization (A), there exists a feasible $(U',X)$ with $|\mathcal{U}'| \leq |\mathcal{X}| + 2|\mathfrak{J}| -1$ that yields the same objective value. \end{lemma} {\it Proof:} See Appendix~\ref{appendix:cardinality}.
+Lemma~\ref{lemma:cardinality} below provides a bound on the cardinality of the random variable $U$.
+The proof relies on standard cardinality bound arguments~\cite{el2011network} and is deferred to Appendix~\ref{appendix:cardinality} \begin{lemma}[Cardinality Bound] Given any feasible random variable $(U, X)$ in optimization (A), there exists a feasible $(U',X)$ with $|\mathcal{U}'| \leq |\mathcal{X}| + 2|\mathfrak{J}| -1$ that yields the same objective value. \end{lemma}

-Compared with erasure jamming, dealing with overwrite jamming is much more challenging due to the fact that James, knowing Alice's codebook, may attempt to ``spoof'' Alice's transmissions.
-Bob's decoder should be robust to any jamming strategy $W_{\Y_\J|\X_{\J},\C}$, including the one that maximizes his probability of decoding error.
-However, our next result shows that stealthy communication is still possible.
+Compared to erasure jamming, dealing with overwrite jamming is much more challenging due to the fact that James, knowing Alice's codebook, may attempt to ``spoof'' Alice's transmissions.
+Bob's decoder should be robust to any jamming strategy (or any conditional distribution) $W_{\Y_\J|\X_{\J},\C}$, including the one that maximizes his probability of decoding error.
+However, our next result shows that stealthy communication with positive rate is still possible.